MbBrainz/datamining_mood-prediction-NN/Questions_TA.md

 - [ ] proces NA vqalues for circumplex.valence
 - [ ] look for missing values
 - [ ] Data reduction!!!
+- [ ]: decide on which variable we should apply what to do with these "structural inconsistencies"
+- [ ]: determine which of these values are redundant aka analyse single variables piece by piece
+- [ ]: Check for nan/corrupt values
+- [ ]: Do some literature researche to which aggregation methods to use for which variables

+# infrequent used apps:
+finance, weather and game

+check the ratio of app usage for only user that have the specific low usage app -> not significant -> discardable